skylinzz/Task_Phones/README.md

 Now you can simply open my project on your browser.

-You can aslo found the requested screenshots under the screenshots directory.
+You can also find the requested screenshots under the screenshots directory.

 Thank you for your time.